SacDeNoeuds/extended-guide/guides/server-first/index.md

 Ready to get started?
 Let’s [define an HTML server](./1-defining-the-server.html).

-We will move forward step-by-step and refine our definition as needs arise (GET, POST, cookie-based authentication, …)
+We will move forward step-by-step and refine our definition as needs arise (GET, POST, cookie-based authentication, …).

+Things will get ugly but no worries: as soon as we support a satisfying amount of features we will polish the API.